Vertigo and Dizziness

 Physiotherapy for Vertigo and Dizziness

-A vestibular physiotherapy assessment checks how your balance systems work together, including eye control, head movement tolerance, gait stability, and (when relevant) your neck.
+A vestibular physiotherapy assessment checks how your balance systems work together, including eye control, head movement tolerance, gait stability, and, when relevant, your neck.

 A physiotherapist may recommend:

-- Vestibular rehabilitation exercises to improve balance and reduce symptoms
+- vestibular rehabilitation exercises to improve balance and reduce symptoms

-- Specific repositioning manoeuvres for BPPV
+- specific repositioning manoeuvres for BPPV

-- Walking and balance retraining for confidence and fall-risk reduction
+- walking and balance retraining for confidence and fall-risk reduction

-- Neck treatment and movement guidance when neck input contributes
+- neck treatment and movement guidance when neck input contributes

 What to Do Next

 If vertigo or dizziness is affecting daily activities, driving confidence, sport, or work, an assessment can help clarify the likely cause and guide a practical plan.
-Seek urgent medical care if dizziness occurs with chest pain, new weakness, facial droop, severe headache, fainting, or new speech or vision changes.

 Balance Products